 The Middle School holds Diversity Club meetings for Grades 5 & 6 and Grades 7 & 8, respectively, once a rotation.
 This Club, led by Middle School faculty facilitators, provides a space for students to learn and safely share their feelings, questions, and concerns about DEI in our School and the world.
 The Club helps provide a time and space for students interested in diversity and social justice to pose questions and process issues with individuals with like-minded students.
 Students also attend local full-day Diversity Leadership Conferences.
 They bring their knowledge back to the school community in a number of ways including Mix-It-Up Day and assemblies about microaggressions and anti-bullying.

 Better Together Parent Diversity Group

 Better Together is the Stone Ridge parent diversity group for adults within the Stone Ridge community who want to help create a diverse and inclusive educational environment for their children by elevating issues regarding culture, identity, and equity in ways that unify the broader Stone Ridge community.
 The program launched in January 2019, and has hosted several meetings with guest speakers and engaging conversations.
-Learn more about the 2020-2021 events.
+Learn more about our upcoming events.

 Stone Ridge is a No Place for Hate® School, a distinction bestowed on the school community by the Anti-Defamation League.
 Stone Ridge has been considered for this distinction because we continually work on building a safe and inclusive community in which respect is the goal and where all students can thrive.
 We empower students, faculty, administration, and family members to take a strong stand against hate and bullying, and we send a clear, unified message that all students have a home at Stone Ridge.